envi/envi.github.io/docs/Envi_Use_Cases.md

         }

 ```
-## <span style="color: #F05D30">AP batch and export invoices</span>
+## AP Batch and export invoices
 To queue the batch and export it, you can use the following flow:

- - Create AP batch
+ - Create AP Batch
- - Retrieve AP batch list (by ID)
+ - Retrieve AP Batch list (by ID)
- - Retrieve invoices of AP batch
+ - Retrieve invoices of AP Batch
- - Add invoice to AP batch
+ - Add invoice to AP Batch
- - Export AP batch
+ - Export AP Batch
  - Submit to Queued

-### <span style="color: #F05D30">Create AP batch</span>
+### Create AP Batch

-The ```/odata/Batches``` endpoint helps you to create a new AP batch in the Pending status and use it for further exporting.
+The ```/odata/Batches``` endpoint helps you to create a new AP Batch in the Pending status and use it for further exporting.

 !!! note

     You can use the following model for the request.
-But for successful AP batch creating, you can enter only the required batchNo and, if needed, add a reference.
+But for successful AP Batch creating, you can enter only the required batchNo and, if needed, add a reference.

 ``` json title="Model"
 {